-Jimmy Shoven ‘08 is in his first year as the Assistant Athletic Director of Development for Santa Clara Athletics.
+Jimmy Shoven ‘08 is in his second year as the Assistant Athletic Director of Development for Santa Clara Athletics.
 Shoven, a 2008 graduate of the school, came to the department of athletics after spending two years working on the Mission campus as the assistant director of the Santa Clara Fund – class giving officer.

 While working as the assistant director of the Santa Clara Fund, Shoven helped recruit, develop and manage highly engaged alumni to the 20th, 40th and 45th reunions committees.
 He raised $1,479,889 for 2012 SCU reunion, the highest in the annual giving program.
 Shoven developed engagement strategies to encourage annual donor transition to major gift donors and successfully leveraged strategies to grow Presidents Club and 5-year pledge contributions (70 Presidents Club donors and 46 5-year pledge donors in 2012 reunion campaign).
 He also worked to collaborate with campus community, including major and principal gift officers, on solicitation strategy for 73 prospect-managed alumni.